area9innovation/fast/plow/readme.md

-# New plan

-The Forth stuff is too complicated.
-The restriction of the mini-lambda in the entire compiler is too untyped.
+# Plow - a flow compiler

+This compiler has these representations:

 1. Have complete AST after parsing, using typed Gringo grammar.
       PExp = Parsed Expressions
+   `parsePExp` converts a string to `PExp`.
    Status: Done.
 Can parse all code we have.

 2. Once files and dependents are parsed, desugar the program to DExp:
-   DExp = Desugared Expressions
+   DExp = Desugared Expressions.
+   `desugarPExp` converts a `PExp` to `DExp`, using a `DDesugar` environment for struct and union lookups.

-   Status: Almost done.
+   Status: Done.

-3. Once dependencies are desugared, do type inference TExp = Typed Expressions.
-This is similar to BExp
+3. Once dependencies are desugared, do type inference and convert the result to ``BExp`.
+Typing happens in `ttypeInference` and then we get a bmodule from `dmodule2bmodule`.
+   BExp = Backend, Typed Expressions.
+   Status: Subtyping to be done.

 4. Then plug into the backends.

+This pipeline is exposed by

+	compilePlow(cache : PlowCache, file : string) -> BModule;

+where `PlowCache` is a cache for modules.

 # TODOs

 - Positions on some operators are off a bit.
 - Implement Maybe & With desugaring
+- Subtyping inference
+- Add a compile server
+  - Add option to only type check given ids

 # Type inference

 Use the egraph over types and tyvars.
 Use lower/upper types as from
 https://gilmi.me/blog/post/2021/04/13/giml-typing-polymorphic-variants

+We use overload types to handle the overloading of +, - as well as dot on structs, which can be considered as an overloaded function.

 # Rewrite syntax